minekube/gate/.web/docs/developers/api/glossary.md

 ## buf.build

 buf.build is a modern Protocol Buffers ecosystem that provides tools for managing, versioning, and sharing Protocol Buffer schemas.
 It includes features like linting, breaking change detection, and a schema registry.
 Gate uses buf.build to maintain its API definitions and automatically generate client libraries in multiple programming languages.

+## HTTP/1.1

+HTTP/1.1 is the most widely used version of the HTTP protocol that enables client-server communication on the web.
+Gate's API supports HTTP/1.1 through ConnectRPC, allowing for broad compatibility with web browsers and standard HTTP clients.

+## JSON (JavaScript Object Notation)

+JSON is a lightweight, text-based data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+While Gate primarily uses Protocol Buffers for efficiency, it also supports JSON encoding through ConnectRPC for better web compatibility.

+## SDK (Software Development Kit)

+An SDK is a collection of tools, libraries, documentation, and examples that developers use to create applications for specific platforms or programming languages.
+Gate provides official SDKs for multiple languages including TypeScript, Python, Go, Rust, Kotlin, and Java through buf.build.
+See https://buf.build/minekube/gate/sdks for more information and available SDKs.